lifuhuang97/amqp-msg-service/README.md

 AMQP is used to pass messages in the back end while Socket.IO is used to make instant messaging possible

 The project requires the database to be local and we mostly made use of SQL Alchemy together we Flask to build the back end

 ### Built With
 * [Socket.IO](https://socket.io/)
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/)
 * [SQL Alchemy](https://www.sqlalchemy.org/)

 ## Roadmap

-See the [open issues](https://github.com/wenruiq/amqp-msg-service/issues) for a list of proposed features (and known issues)
+See the [open issues](https://github.com/lifuhuang97/amqp-msg-service/issues) for a list of proposed features (and known issues)

-## Contributing

-The open source community is such an amazing place for us to be inspired, learn, and create.
-I **greatly appreciate** any contributions you make to this project!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AwesomeFeatures`)
-3. Commit your Changes (`git commit -m 'Added some awesome features'`)
-4. Push to the Branch (`git push origin feature/AmazingFeatures`)
-5. Open a Pull Request

 ## License